pixelgrade/customify/readme.txt

 * Default [image](https://unsplash.com/photos/OgM4RKdr2kY) for Style Manager Color Palette control - License: (Unsplash)[https://unsplash.com/license]

 == Changelog ==

+= 2.3.0 =
+* Improved support for the new **Gutenberg block editor.** Compatible with the latest WordPress 5.0 beta version.
+* Big **performance improvements** both in the frontend and also in the Customizer.
+* Cleanup regarding old and deprecated features.

 = 2.2.0 =
 * Added support for the new **Gutenberg block editor.**